 Data analyst

-Data analysts look at what’s called “big data”, which is enormous quantities of data outputted by a company.
-It’s your job to look at this big data in the context of current and historic events to find patterns and to understand the meaning behind the data.
+Data analysts look at what’s called ‘big data’ (extremely large amounts of data).
+It’s your job to analyse the big data in the context of current and past events to find patterns and understand what it means.

 Economic analyst

-As an economic analyst, you look at the historic data from how the economy is performing and make informed suggestions for how you expect it to look in the future.
+As an economic analyst, you look at how the economy is performing and make informed suggestions for how you expect it to look in the future based on historical data, patterns and your expert knowledge.

 What does an analyst do?

-In any analyst job, regardless of the focus and sector, you’re responsible for looking at data.
-Here are the tasks that you might expect in most or all analyst jobs:
+In any analyst job, regardless of the sector, you’re responsible for looking at data.

-• Suggesting areas of improvement or making recommendations for what a company could do to deal with any issues that are present in the data
+- Suggest areas of improvement and make recommendations for what a company can do to deal with any issues you’ve identified

 Analyst career path